 Legislation Continues Ongoing Effort to End Gun Violence in NJ Communities

-Building upon the momentum set by the Legislature with the passage of several bills aimed at stemming gun violence in New Jersey communities, Assembly Majority Leader Louis Greenwald, Assembly Democrats Verlina Reynolds-Jackson, Yvonne Lopez and Gordon Johnson recently introduced a four-bill package to address the sale and transfer of firearms, straw purchasing, and gun trafficking in the state.
+(TRENTON) – Building upon the momentum set by the Legislature with the passage of several bills aimed at stemming gun violence in New Jersey communities, a legislative package, sponsored by Assembly Majority Leader Louis Greenwald, Assembly Democrats Verlina Reynolds-Jackson, Yvonne Lopez and Gordon Johnson, to address the sale and transfer of firearms, straw purchasing, and gun trafficking in the state cleared committee Thursday.

 According to a recent NJGUNSTAT Report, 83% of guns recovered at crime scenes in New Jersey during the first quarter of 2019 were originally purchased out of state.
 Nearly 350 identified crime guns were recovered; most of these firearms were purchased in Pennsylvania, North Carolina, Virginia, Georgia, South Carolina, Florida, and Ohio.